jkransen/framboos/README.md

 Java GPIO access
 ----------------

-Framboos is a small Java wrapper around the default GPIO driver on Raspberry Pi.
+Framboos is a small Java wrapper around the default GPIO driver on Linux boards like Raspberry Pi and BeagleBoard.
 For this reason it does not depend on any additional native libraries.
 The program that uses it must be run as root in order to access the driver files under /sys/class/gpio/.
 It supports input and output pins, as well as serial (UART) communication.
 It does not support PWM, SPI or I2C.
 If you need any of that, use [Pi4J](http://pi4j.com) instead, which includes native code and the wiringPi library.
-This is meant to be a pure Java (Scala) implementation that can be added as a simple Maven dependency to any Java project for the Raspberry Pi.
+This is meant to be a pure Java (Scala) implementation that can be added as a simple Maven dependency to any Java project.

 Java code example to use an input pin: